 Animal Assisted Therapy Degrees and Certificate Programs

 Animal assisted therapy is a counseling technique wherein patients play with small animals to improve their mental, social and even physical well-being.
 The practice is not particularly common, and there are no degree programs related to the field; however, some schools do offer graduate-level animal assisted therapy certificate programs through their continuing education departments.
-These programs tend to be designed for working professionals in related fields, such as counselors.

 A certificate program in animal assisted therapy provides students with an introduction to the theories behind human-animal interactions and the 'human-animal bond.'
 Certificate programs in animal assisted therapy are interdisciplinary and include courses related both to animal welfare and to human psychology.
 Most certificate programs in the field also include a research project or capstone project.